 - Preparing statutory compliance and liability risk advice for Boards of financial sector organisations.

-In AML Gary can assist with all areas of anti-money laundering law in New Zealand (expert defence counsel, regulatory settlement and investigation, remediation services, strategic advice.
-He helps clients develop premium bespoke Risk Assessment or Compliance Programme materials, but to preserve his independence does not offer external auditor services.
-Gary is a director of ACAMS Australasia (local chapter of global financial crime professional body), acts as co-Chair of the annual ACAMS-FIU financial crime conference in Wellington, and was a NZ Law Society delegate to the Ministry of Justice AML/CFT Phase 2 Advisory Group.
-He is author of the leading textbook AML/CFT Workflows and Guidance for Lawyers (Thomson Reuters/Westlaw, 2018).
-For the International Bar Association, Gary serves as Chair of the AML & Sanctions expert sub-committee.
+In AML & CFT work, Gary can assist with all areas of anti-money laundering law in New Zealand (expert defence counsel, regulatory investigations and settlement, remediation services, strategic risk advice).
+He helps clients develop premium bespoke Risk Assessment or Compliance Programme materials, but to preserve his independence does not offer statutory audit services.
+Gary is author of the leading textbook AML/CFT Workflows and Guidance for Lawyers (Thomson Reuters/Westlaw, 2018), and was an invited overseas expert witness to the Cullen Commission of Inquiry in Canada in 2021.

-In ABC work Gary acts as the International Bar Association’s Anti-Corruption division NZ country officer, and contributed as part of an expert panel preparing submissions to the Australian Senate reviews of bribery law and of whistleblower laws.
-Gary was a NZ Law Society delegate to the OECD’s Phase 3 Review of NZ’s foreign bribery law, and in 2018 became NZ legal partner to TRACE International’s global anti-bribery initiatives.
+In ABC and Fraud, Gary acts as the International Bar Association’s Anti-Corruption division NZ country officer, and contributed as part of an expert panel preparing submissions to the Australian Senate reviews of bribery law and of whistleblower laws.
+Gary was a NZ Law Society delegate to the OECD’s Phase 3 Review of NZ’s foreign bribery law, and since 2018 has been NZ pro-bono legal partner to TRACE International’s global anti-bribery supply chain initiatives.

 Recommended by the Who’s Who Legal guide for international investigations, and fraud/asset recovery, and by Benchmark Litigation for regulatory investigations.